chevah/brink/README.rst

 The paver.sh script should be kept in sync with the version from the chevah/python-package repository.

-Changes to paver.sh don't need an update in version as they are not versioned (yet).
+Changes to paver.sh do not need an update in version as they are not versioned yet.